zmanian/gaia/spec.md

 The staking module is tasked with various core staking functionality.
 Ultimately it is responsible for:
  - Declaration of candidacy for becoming a validator
- - Updating tendermint validating power to reflect slashible stake
+ - Updating Tendermint validating power to reflect slashable stake
  - Delegation and unbonding transactions
  - Implementing unbonding period
  - Provisioning Atoms